Whit Merrifield

-Whitley David Merrifield (born January 24, 1989) is an American professional baseball second baseman and outfielder for the Toronto Blue Jays of Major League Baseball (MLB).
-He has previously played in MLB for the Kansas City Royals.
-He is a two-time All-Star and has led the American League in stolen bases three times.
+Whitley David Merrifield (born January 24, 1989) is an American former professional baseball second baseman and outfielder who played nine seasons in Major League Baseball (MLB) for the Kansas City Royals, Toronto Blue Jays, Philadelphia Phillies, and Atlanta Braves.
+Merrifield was a three-time All-Star and led the American League in stolen bases three times.

 Amateur career

 Merrifield graduated from Davie County High School in Mocksville, North Carolina.
 He enrolled at the University of South Carolina and played college baseball for the South Carolina Gamecocks from 2008 to 2010.
 In 2008, he played collegiate summer baseball for the Yarmouth–Dennis Red Sox of the Cape Cod Baseball League, and in 2009 returned to the league to play with the Chatham Anglers.
 In the second game of the championship series at the 2010 College World Series, Merrifield hit a game-winning RBI single in the bottom of the 11th inning to give South Carolina the championship.
 In his three years at South Carolina, he played in 195 games and hit .329/.389/.489 with 27 home runs.
+In 2010, he set a Gamecocks record with a 26-game hitting streak.